bigdataethics/RawSite/content/tutorial/HugoBlog-Github.md

 git remote add origin <HTTPS BLOG clone-link>
 ```

-* Mark the 'public' folder as not to be updated in the <BLOG> repository by giving the following command at the prompt.
+* Mark the 'public' folder as not to be updated in the <BLOG> repository by giving the following command at the prompt which will add the 'public' folder to the .gitignore file.
 ```
 echo "public/" > .gitignore
 ```

 * Clone a theme for the blog.
-(I am using the hugo-geo theme for this example)
+(I am using the hugo-geo theme for this example).
+This command will clone the hugo-geo theme into the 'themes\hugo-geo' folder.
 ```
 git clone https://github.com/alexurquhart/hugo-geo.git themes\hugo-geo
 ```